 According to the

-However, these figures are only estimates, and experts have based them on data from 2008–2014.
-Treatment for cancer is improving all the time, and each person’s outlook is different.
+However, these figures are only estimates, and experts have based them on data from 2010–2016.
+Importantly, cancer treatments are advancing all the time, and each person’s outlook is different.

 Tumor size is an important factor when doctors are determining the stage of a person’s breast cancer.
-However, doctors also take into account several other factors, including:
+However, healthcare professionals also take into account several other factors, including:

 - lymph node involvement